mason-bially/ttrpg-xcom/01_mechanics.md

     - Roll damage based on the damage range.
     - Modify based on hit type:
       - Grazing Hit: Divide total damage by 2 (round up).
-      - Critical Hit: Add the damage range value (e.g. a maximum possible roll) to the damage.
+      - Critical Hit: Add the damage range value (e.g. a maximum possible roll, without base damage) to the damage.
     - Subtract the target's armor from the damage (minimum damage value is 1).
     - Apply the damage to the targets health, some abilities may trigger.